%20(2).avif)

 Networking, in the context of computer science and information technology, refers to the practice of connecting computers, servers, mainframes, network devices, peripherals, or other devices to exchange data and share resources.
 It encompasses both the physical (hardware) and logical (software) aspects of connections between devices.
 The primary goal of networking is to enable the sharing of data and resources, thereby improving efficiency and accessibility within and across computing environments.
 Networks can vary in size, ranging from simple local area networks (LANs) connecting a few devices in a single office, to complex wide area networks (WANs) spanning multiple geographic locations around the globe.
 Networking technologies and protocols facilitate communication and data transfer across these connections, adhering to standardized rules to ensure reliable and secure information exchange.

-Envoy is a high-performance L7 proxy commonly used as the data plane for service meshes and modern ingress/egress gateways.
-It is chosen to standardize traffic management, security, and observability across microservices at scale.
+Envoy is a high-performance Layer 7 proxy used as a common data plane for service meshes and modern ingress/egress gateways.
+It is adopted to standardize traffic management, security controls, and observability across microservices without pushing these concerns into application code.

-Common alternatives include Linkerd, NGINX, HAProxy, and Traefik.
-For deeper service mesh capabilities, Envoy is frequently used under the hood by Istio, while Linkerd uses a different data plane approach.
+Common alternatives include NGINX, HAProxy, Traefik, and Caddy.
+For service mesh use cases, Envoy is frequently used under the hood by Istio, while Linkerd uses a different data plane approach.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Envoy use-cases—from edge routing to service mesh data plane operations—and it enables us to deliver high-quality Envoy setups that are maintainable, observable, and safe to operate at scale.
-For deeper background on Envoy’s core concepts, we often reference the upstream documentation at envoyproxy.io.
+This experience helped us accumulate significant knowledge across multiple Envoy use-cases—from edge routing and API gateway standardization to service mesh data plane operations—and it enables us to deliver high-quality Envoy setups that are maintainable, observable, and safe to operate at scale.
+For deeper reference on core concepts and configuration, we often point teams to envoyproxy.io.

 Some of the things we can help you do with Envoy include: